Our SEND Local Offer

 This is a 1:1 or small group of no more than 4, led by either a teacher or LSA.
 Precision teaching is designed to boost a child’s knowledge of specific facts very rapidly.
 For example, letter recognition or number bonds to 10.

 Our Sensory Circuit Room and our developing sensory garden can enable certain learners to settle to work by releasing tension or addressing sensory needs.
 This is carried out 1:1 by the class LSA.
-All of our class LSAs have received training in delivering sensory circuits through RGB SEND Outreach Team.
+All of our class LSAs have received training in delivering sensory circuits through the Royal Borough of Greenwich SEND Outreach Team.

 Speech and Language Therapy (SALT)

 The school buys into a Speech and Language Therapy Service.
 Where a child has been screened by school staff using Language Link, and the result indicates that therapy may be required, the SENCO will make a referral to Speech and Language.
 Some children require intensive SALT, whilst others require a few sessions.
 The therapist will always provide a programme.
 This programme will be followed in school and there is an expectation that it will also be followed at home, in order for the best possible outcome.

 The school has an Educational Psychologist service provided by the local authority.
 EPs look at how children and young people experience life within school and home environments and how different factors in these contexts interact with each other.
 They work collaboratively with parents, schools and other professionals to identify strategies to help.